Know Before You Go

 Please refer to the city, county, and state's information and guidelines for more specific quarantine and testing requirements.
 Quarantine requirements for travelers with some exemptions for negative COVID-19 tests prior to arrival:

-- Hawaii: Pre-travel COVID-19 negative test result within 72 hours of departure for Hawaii.
-Travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results from a trusted testing partner.
+- Unvaccinated travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results from a trusted testing partner within 72 hours of departure for Hawaii.

 International Travel Requirements